Carer’s Assessments are changing

 From 1 April 2015, the Care Act meant that more carers may be eligible for support from their local authority to help them in their caring role.
 A carer does not have to be caring for someone who is eligible for support from adult social care and can request an assessment in their own right.

-In all other instances Islington Council will be responsible for carrying out all Carers Assessments for people caring for older and disabled partners, relatives or friends.
-They will use a national eligibility threshold for carers introduced by the Act.
+In all other instances Islington Council or the relevant NHS Mental Health Service will be responsible for carrying out Carers Assessments for people caring for older and disabled partners, relatives or friends or those caring for someone with mental health issues.
+They will use a national eligibility threshold for carers introduced in the Care Act.
 You are likely to meet the eligibility criteria if:

-For more information about Carers Assessments, contact the Access and Advice Team on 020 7527 2299 or email them via email@example.com.
+For more information about Carers Assessments where either the carer or the cared for are in receipt of a Council care package, contact the Social Services Access Team on 020 7527 2299 or email them via email@example.com.

 Please get in touch with us for more information or to book an appointment.